eberban/eberban/books/refgram/src/logic/chaining.md

 If the chaining argument is a __predicate argument__, then the right predicate is stated to be equivalent to the predicate represented by the argument.
 If the __predicate argument__ and right predicate don't match in arity, then the __arity mismatch resolution__ is performed.
 The right predicate is not stated as is, and will be _instantiated_ by the left predicate (according to its definition).
-The left predicate is able to be _instantiated_ multiple times and with any (correctly typed) arguments, including the _context argument_.
+The right predicate is able to be _instantiated_ multiple times and with any (correctly typed) arguments, and with a different _context argument_.

 > __tce mian__
 >